matomo-org/developer-documentation/docs/debugging-core.md

 Please note that the same information will in many cases also be logged to the screen.

+For more information about logging and SQL query profiling read our [logging FAQ](https://matomo.org/faq/troubleshooting/faq_115/).

 ### Printing output

 There is the classic way of printing information using `print_r`, `var_export`, or `var_dump`.
 There are no special methods for printing the content of a variable.

 In twig you can use `{{ variable|dump }}` or `{{ variable|json_encode }}`.

+### Debugging the tracker

+You can configure to print debug output when executing a tracking request.
+This can be helpful understanding what's happening during a tracker request.

+For more information about this read the [debugging the tracker guide](/api-reference/tracking-api#debugging-the-tracker).

 ## JavaScript